Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 # Recap: "Standard" MLE Interviews

-This is a sequel to my 2024 interview {{< backlink "mle_interviews" "blogpost" >}} --- back then, I argued that ML engineers are unicorns: the variety of ML interview rounds far exceeds that of other job families.
-A typical full loop had 6 rounds:
+In 2025, most FAANG or similar companies still have the same rounds of MLE interviews, most typically coding, ML system design, ML fundamentals, and behavior.
+Some companies have made slight changes.
+For instance, Meta added an OA round even for senior candidates as well as an AI-assisted coding round.
+Companies like Google, LinkedIn, and many startups (e.g., xAI, Perplexity) now conduct in-person onsite interviews.
+I wrote about how to prepare for "standard" ML interviews in my 2024 {{< backlink "mle_interviews" "blogpost" >}} --- below is a recap.

-1. **Coding**: Medium–to-Hard LeetCode problems, object-oriented programming (often multi-level CodeSignal), and ML coding (e.g., debugging or building and training a PyTorch/NumPy model)
+1. **Coding**: Medium–to-Hard LC problems, object-oriented programming (often multi-level CodeSignal), and ML coding (e.g., debugging or building and training a PyTorch/NumPy model)
 2. **ML system design**: design a {ranking, query understanding, content understanding, NLP, trust & safety} ML system, focusing on data, features, labels, and model architectures
 3. **Project deep dive**: walk through a project you're most proud of
 4. **ML fundamentals**: rapid-fire questions on machine learning foundations, such as common network architectures, optimization routines, loss functions, activation functions, regularization, etc.
 5. **Behavior and leadership**: a time when you demonstrated problem solving, team work, conflict resolution, time management, leadership, adaptability, growth, etc. beyond your level
 6. **Domain knowledge**: woven into all rounds, explaining how you shipped past projects or tackle current problems using expertise

+Last year I said the variety of MLE interviews far exceed that of other job families.
 Now I think if you only encounter these 6 rounds in a full-loop interview, count yourself lucky --- by today's standards, you've had an easy-peasy interview.
 Many ML and Research Engineering roles add extra rounds that most ML practitioners find genuinely hard.

 I like to think of candidate selection as discriminating the positive few from a universe of negatives and interview design as negative sampling.
 Most companies "only" need discriminability to find the best among hundreds, so in-batch negatives (with batch sizes of a few hundred) suffice.
 Frontier AI labs and top-paying companies (e.g., Netflix, Snap, Roblox) can afford to search for the best among thousands or more --- so they have to introduce "hard negatives", designing interviews to be harder than most ML engineers can pass.